Australian and New Zealand Society of Criminology

 Nomination procedures

-Nominations must be sent by email to secretary@anzsoc.org by 30 June and shall include the name of an individual or team or organisational representative, and a brief statement of the grounds for their nomination.
+Nominations must be sent by email to secretary@anzsoc.org and shall include the name of an individual or team or organisational representative, and a brief statement of the grounds for their nomination.

 Eligibility